How Couples Can Beat Holiday Stress

 Pace yourself and find the balance.
 Maybe you need to say no to your friend’s annual party so you can attend your child’s holiday program.
-Sue tells me that what she really wants for Christmas is some quiet family evenings.
+Sue tells me that what she wants for Christmas is some quiet family evenings.
 So we set aside the nights for family Christmas fun.

 Beat Holiday Stress By Celebrating Accomplishments

 3. Enjoy the fun of joint accomplishment.
 When holiday preparations fall on one person’s shoulders, it isn’t good for either spouse.
 The one with the heavy workload feels resentful; the other partner feels useless and disconnected.
 Seek a balance of duties and agree on priorities before the rush begins.
 To create a balance, let some duties go, and mix up other chores.
 At Thanksgiving, when Sue was getting the house ready for company, I fixed the turkey stuffing.
 We’re still laughing over the turkey grease I poured into it!